top of page

 If society wishes to steer people away from decadence, then conventional extraversion and conventional introversion represent the healthy, non-decadent attitudes.
 They tend to embody common, socially-approved narratives; as such, they represent an investment in society, hence a "recollectivization" and an antidote to alienation of the individual and fragmentation of the community.

-Conventional extraversion & conventional introversion each represent one side of a dichotomous pair, so they end up being in opposition.
+Conventional extraversion and conventional introversion each represent one side of a dichotomous pair, so they end up being in opposition.
 That state of opposition provides them with agenda and agency.
 (The same holds true for the two sides of any other dichotomous pair: conventional femininity versus conventional masculinity, conventional sexuality versus conventional spirituality, conventional collectivism versus conventional individualism, and so on.)
 Opposition of two sides of a dichotomous pair creates agenda and energy because one side is typically conscious and one side is unconscious.

 In his book On the Psychology of the Unconscious psychologist Carl Jung says that the unconscious or "shadow" portion of a dichotomy is a necessary part of the whole: "[T]here is no energy unless there is a tension of opposites; hence it is necessary to discover the opposite to the attitude of the conscious mind. […] Seen from the one-sided point of view of the conscious attitude, the shadow is an inferior component of the personality and is consequently repressed through intensive resistance.
 But the repressed content must be made conscious so as to produce a tension of opposites, without which no forward movement is possible.
 The conscious mind is on top, the shadow underneath, and just as high always longs for low and hot for cold, so all consciousness, perhaps without being aware of it, seeks its unconscious opposite, lacking which it is doomed to stagnation, congestion, and ossification.
 Life is born only of the spark of opposites."[71]